JoeHeflin/name_data/README.md

 Certain data errors will throw exceptions:
 - An invalid filename in the resource directory that isn't of the form yob\d+.txt.
 - Missing file(s) for a year when querying about a range of years containing the missing year.
 - Name not found in data file except for one **very important** instance.
 When running methods that find the ranks of names over a range of years and the name isn't found, the method will return the rank one below the least occuring name in the data file.
+I'm not sure how to indicate this otherwise without print statements.

 Known Bugs:
 The program stalls when running Complete5.maxAvgRank() on a dataset as large as a few years in data/ssa_complete/.
 The algorithm I used works only for the small test files that I made.
 I didn't realize it wasn't scalable until too late.
 It very well could work on the larger dataset but runtime would be on the order of minutes, even for a small set of files.